cscart/docs/user_guide/look_and_feel/layouts/blocks/block_filling_types.rst

 Also bought
 ***********

-With this filling type, the block contains links to product that are usually bought together with the product that the visitor scans at the moment.
+With this filling type, the block contains links to products that are usually bought together with the product that the visitor scans at the moment.

 This filling type is available when the `Customers also bought <http://docs.cs-cart.com/4.3.x/user_guide/addons/customers_also_bought/index.html>`_ add-on is installed and activated.